 I went to a nationally ranked magnet high school.
 When I graduated it was the 10th rated public school in the nation - it is now the 8th.

 In 2016, while a senior in high school, I won the top prize in the Physics Division at the International Science and Engineering Fair (ISEF) for independent research on the physical effects of asteroid impacts on planets.
-I was invited to present on my research at Caltech and CERN as part of the prize.
+I was invited to tour and present on my research at Caltech, JPL, and CERN as part of the prize.

-I offer discounts for writing reviews and for recommending me to friends.
+I offer discounts for writing reviews and for recommending me to friends who become regular students.

-What's the most important thing you looking to acheive from tutoring?
+What's the most important thing you looking to achieve from tutoring?
 A higher test score?
 A better grade?
 Increased knowledge?
 Be as specific as possible.

 How do you normally study?